-9. Employee defined contribution plan
+10. Employee defined contribution plan

-Full time employees of the Company in the PRC participate in a government mandated defined contribution plan, pursuant to which certain pension benefits, medical care, employee housing fund and other welfare benefits are provided to employees.
+Full time employees of the Company in the PRC participate in a government mandated defined contribution plan, pursuant to which certain pension benefits, medical care, employee housing funds and other welfare benefits are provided to employees.
 Chinese labor regulations require that the Company's PRC subsidiaries make contributions to the government for these benefits based on certain percentages of the employees' salaries.
 The Company has no legal obligation for the benefits beyond the contributions made.
-The total amounts for such employee benefits, which were expensed as incurred, were \$38, \$54 and \$82 for the years ended December 31, 2017, 2018 and 2019, respectively.
+The total amounts for such employee benefits, which were expensed as incurred, were \$54, \$82 and \$130 for the years ended December 31, 2018, 2019 and 2020, respectively.

-10. Restricted net assets
+11. Restricted net assets